Hullabaloo U – Statistics

 Why you chose to be a Peer Mentor: My relationship with my own peer mentor made me realize how important it is to give back.
 I choose to be a part of this program because I felt there were a few things I could do to support the department and trying to help freshman who were like me is the best way I could think of.

 |Hometown: Seoul, Korea

 Favorite class taken: MATH 220 and STAT 404

 Favorite college experience: SUSA socials

-Why I chose to be a Peer Mentor: I was part of Statistics Scholars last year as a freshman.
+Why I chose to be a Peer Mentor: I was part of this community as a freshman.
 Through this program, I not only learned about valuable resources, but I gained confidence through support from peer statistics majors and faculty members who I would not have met otherwise.
 I thought it was only fitting for me to become a mentor this year to allow incoming students to have the incredible experience I was lucky to have.

 |Hometown: San Antonio, Texas

 Favorite college experience: SIBS program in the summer of 2018